metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_contour_deployment_v1alpha1_manifest.md

 Required:

 - `pd_name` (String) pdName is unique name of the PD resource in GCE.
-Used to identify the disk in GCE.More info: https://kubernetes.io/docs/concepts/storage/volumes#gcepersistentdisk
+Used to identify the disk in GCE.
+More info: https://kubernetes.io/docs/concepts/storage/volumes#gcepersistentdisk

 Optional:

-- `fs_type` (String) fsType is filesystem type of the volume that you want to mount.Tip: Ensure that the filesystem type is supported by the host operating system.Examples: 'ext4', 'xfs', 'ntfs'.
-Implicitly inferred to be 'ext4' if unspecified.More info: https://kubernetes.io/docs/concepts/storage/volumes#gcepersistentdiskTODO: how do we prevent errors in the filesystem from compromising the machine
+- `fs_type` (String) fsType is filesystem type of the volume that you want to mount.
+Tip: Ensure that the filesystem type is supported by the host operating system.
+Examples: 'ext4', 'xfs', 'ntfs'.
+Implicitly inferred to be 'ext4' if unspecified.
+More info: https://kubernetes.io/docs/concepts/storage/volumes#gcepersistentdisk TODO: how do we prevent errors in the filesystem from compromising the machine
-- `partition` (Number) partition is the partition in the volume that you want to mount.If omitted, the default is to mount by volume name.Examples: For volume /dev/sda1, you specify the partition as '1'.Similarly, the volume partition for /dev/sda is '0' (or you can leave the property empty).More info: https://kubernetes.io/docs/concepts/storage/volumes#gcepersistentdisk
+- `partition` (Number) partition is the partition in the volume that you want to mount.
+If omitted, the default is to mount by volume name.
+Examples: For volume /dev/sda1, you specify the partition as '1'.
+Similarly, the volume partition for /dev/sda is '0' (or you can leave the property empty).
+More info: https://kubernetes.io/docs/concepts/storage/volumes#gcepersistentdisk
-- `read_only` (Boolean) readOnly here will force the ReadOnly setting in VolumeMounts.Defaults to false.More info: https://kubernetes.io/docs/concepts/storage/volumes#gcepersistentdisk
+- `read_only` (Boolean) readOnly here will force the ReadOnly setting in VolumeMounts.
+Defaults to false.
+More info: https://kubernetes.io/docs/concepts/storage/volumes#gcepersistentdisk

 <a id="nestedatt--spec--envoy--extra_volumes--git_repo"></a>